lusignan/zacdelusignan-site/content/blog/2020-11-25-predicting-car-accident-severity/index.md

 ![Road Conditions](/img/main/roadconditions.png)

-There are 9 road condition variables.
+There are 9 road condition values.
 With the exception of "Dry" they are all adverse.
 Once again, we'll drop "Unknown" and "Other" and replace "Dry" with "1" and the adverse conditions with "0".

 ````
 df['ROADCOND'].replace(to_replace = ['Dry', 'Wet', 'Ice', 'Snow/Slush', 'Standing Water','Sand/Mud/Dirt', 'Oil'],